JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-02-15-make-r-locally-with-cairo.md

 title: "Make R locally, with cairo"
 ---

-Need to install R locally, and want to be able to render graphics to file without X11 resources installed?
+Need to install R locally, and want to be able to render graphics to file without X11 resources available?

 Here we install pixman, cairo, and then R...